-A student is expected to be able to:
+A student who successfully completes the PGCert Data Science and Artificial Intelligence is expected to be able to:

 - 1. Explain and critically assess a range of machine learning and statistical data mining techniques used in data analytics and in other related areas. - 2.
 Critically evaluate emerging data analysis technologies and assess how it can be applied to different types and amounts of data. - 3.
 Compare and critically contrast practical and theoretical contexts in which data scientists work.